 Under the laws of England and Wales and the rules of intestacy, spouses or partners are still considered legally married or in a civil partnership until the decree nisi or dissolution – in the event of death, an existing spouse or partner is likely to be able to claim from any will in existence and your wishes in that will may still be carried out, despite the separation.

 Making a family break up will means your wishes set out in the new will can be carried out – and a new will can be made once the divorce is finalised or the civil partnership is dissolved.

-Duncan Lewis is uniquely placed to advise on wills and family break up wills, with a well respected family law department that has considerable expertise in all aspects of family law and child care, including international marriage and divorce, spouse abandonment, international adoption, parental responsibility and guardianship, and Court of Protection cases involving vulnerable family members.
+The firm is uniquely placed to advise on wills and family break up wills, with a well-respected family law department that has considerable expertise in all aspects of family law and child care, including international marriage and divorce, spouse abandonment, international adoption, parental responsibility and guardianship, and Court of Protection cases involving vulnerable family members.

-Duncan Lewis wills and probate solicitors offer competitively-priced fixed fees for wills and probate matters, whenever possible.
+Our Wills and Probate solicitors offer competitively-priced fixed fees for wills and probate matters, whenever possible.

 For expert legal advice on writing or updating a will, call Duncan Lewis Wills and Probate solicitors in confidence on 0333 772 0409.